sandyydk/Logs-Analysis/README.md

 ## **Setup**

-Install vagrant
+Install vagrant <br />
-Install VirtualBox
+Install VirtualBox <br />
-Download the vagrant config file as mentioned in Udacity Nanodegree 1.
+Download the vagrant config file as mentioned in Udacity Nanodegree 1. <br />
-Download and attach the data to psql database like - psql -d news -f newsdata.sql cd to the folder where source code is and do -- python logs.py
+Download and attach the data to psql database like - <br />
+`psql -d news -f newsdata.sql` <br />
+cd to the folder where source code is and do -- `python logs.py` <br />